andrewprock/pokerstove/README.md

 ### OSX

 In order to build under Max OSX, you'll need to install XCode, git, cmake, macports, and boost.
-The first for can be installed in the convention manner, with XCode coming form the App Store, cmake, git and macports downloaded from the web.
+The first four can be installed in the conventional manner, with XCode coming form the App Store, cmake, git and macports downloaded from the web.
 The macports package is a typical unix package management utility and is required to install boost.
 Once you've installed and selfupdate'd macports, you can install boost: